gsans/aws-loft-tlv-amplify-workshop-react/README.md

 - Do you want to use an AWS profile? __Y__
 - Please choose the profile you want to use: __amplify-workshop-user__

-Now, the AWS Amplify CLI has iniatilized a new project & you will see a new folder: __amplify__ & a new file called `aws-exports.js` in the __src__ directory.
+Now, the AWS Amplify CLI has initialized a new project & you will see a new folder: __amplify__ & a new file called `aws-exports.js` in the __src__ directory.
 These files hold your project configuration.

 ## Adding Authentication